NetCoreTemplates/razor-press/MyApp/_pages/what-is-razor-press.md

 Razor Press is a Razor Pages powered Markdown alternative to Ruby's Jekyll, Vue & VitePress that's ideal for generating fast, static content-centric & documentation websites.
-Inspired by [VitePress](https://vitepress.dev), it's designed to effortlessly create documentation around content written in Markdown, rendered using C# Razor Pages that's beautifully rendered using [tailwindcss](https://tailwindcss.com) and [@tailwindcss/typography](https://tailwindcss.com/docs/typography-plugin).
+Inspired by [VitePress](https://vitepress.dev), it's designed to effortlessly create documentation around content written in Markdown, rendered using C# Razor Pages and beautifully styled with [tailwindcss](https://tailwindcss.com) and [@tailwindcss/typography](https://tailwindcss.com/docs/typography-plugin).

 The resulting statically generated HTML pages can easily be deployed anywhere, where it can be hosted by any HTTP Server or CDN.
-By default it includes GitHub Actions to deploy it your GitHub Repo's **gh-pages** branch where it's hosted for FREE on [GitHub Pages](https://pages.github.com) CDN that can be easily configured to use your [Custom Domain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site).
+By default it includes GitHub Actions to deploy it your GitHub Repo's **gh-pages** branch where it's hosted for FREE on [GitHub Pages](https://pages.github.com) CDN which can be easily configured to use your [Custom Domain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site).

 ## Use Cases